View on GitHub

 Java Operator Overloading

-Implementation of (Scala-like) Operator Overloading for Java language.
+Java-OO is a modular extension (plugin) to Java compilers and IDEs for (Scala-like) Operator Overloading support.
 Works with standard JavaC compiler, Netbeans IDE, Eclipse IDE, IntelliJ IDEA IDE and any build tools.

 Example (see other examples at examples/ dir):